Skip to main content

 Before the plane crashed, Jacob parachuted out, recording the event in a YouTube video.
 He originally claimed to investigators that his aircraft had lost power.
 However, aviation specialists and federal officials cast doubt on his story.

 Later, they discovered that Jacob had made zero effort to contact air traffic control, restart his engine, or look for a secure landing spot.
 All things a pilot would know to do before parachuting out and abandoning the aircraft.
+The severity of his actions could have landed him up to two decades behind bars.

 4. Charles Ross - Negligence, impersonating a police officer